BoyanMinev25/new-ineed/rules/IMPLEMENTATION_NOTES.md

    - ✅ User typing indicators
    - ✅ File and image attachments in messages
    - ✅ Message reactions (emoji reactions)

+7. **Social Media Features for Offers**
+   - ✅ Commenting system for offers with real-time updates
+   - ✅ Emoji reactions for offers with count indicators
+   - ✅ Emoji reactions for comments
+   - ✅ Collapsible comment interface with expand/collapse feature
+   - ✅ User-specific styling for comments (own vs. others)
+   - ✅ Avatar display for comment authors
+   - ✅ Relative timestamp display for comments
+   - ✅ Integration with Firestore for persistence

 ### Current Development Focus